Chamber-Dashboard/chamber-dashboard-business-directory/readme.txt

 * Justin Ribeiro - business categories shortcode

 == Changelog ==
+= 3.1.5 =
+* Created a logo_gllery option in the business directory shortcode.

 = 3.1.4 =
 * Fixed the bug with pagination in the business directory shortcode